ptcee/lootgobs/raw/map.md

 ---

-## OUTER NNW — Desert
+## OUTER NNW — Tundra

-**Dungeon:** The desert begins in the scrubland northwest of Glimmerhold and what looks from the city road like an abandoned settlement is instead a settlement in the process of being reclaimed.
-Someone emptied it out, someone else moved back in, and whoever moved back in has been there long enough to understand what the original occupants found and left behind.
+**Dungeon:** The tundra northwest of Glimmerhold swallows things and keeps them.
+What looks from the city road like an abandoned settlement is a settlement in the process of being reclaimed — someone emptied it out, someone else moved back in, and whoever moved back in has been there long enough to understand what the original occupants found preserved in the permafrost below.
 The above-ground buildings are a front.
-The below-ground component was the reason the settlement existed and is the reason it was abandoned and is the reason someone came back.
+The below-ground component is why the settlement existed, why it was abandoned, and why someone came back.

-**Landmark:** *A unique enormous tree* standing in the middle of the desert that has no geological reason to be there, alive or otherwise.
+**Landmark:** *A unique enormous tree* standing alone in the frost-hardened scrub with no geological reason to be alive, let alone this size.
 The locals know it as a waymarker.
 The locals are correct.
-What it marks from, and what it marks toward, are questions whose answers are in the building below the abandoned settlement.
+What it marks from, and what it marks toward, are questions whose answers are in the structure below the abandoned settlement.

-**Rumour:** *"There's a road through the desert northwest of the city that leads somewhere much more dangerous than the desert.
+**Rumour:** *"There's a road northwest of the city that leads somewhere much more dangerous than the tundra.
 Most travellers go around.
-The ones who go through don't come back looking like they went somewhere more dangerous.
+The ones who go through don't come back looking like they went somewhere dangerous.
 They come back looking like they made a decision and are living with it."*

 **Wandering Faction:** A Watch patrol outside its jurisdiction, professional, with a warrant and correct paperwork and a purpose they haven't shared with their superiors.